WannesMalfait/Blender-shaders/src/mnode/shape.md

 ## Power

-The `Power` mode of the math node, is a powerful tool that allows us to change the shape or interpolation of a gradient.
+The `Power` mode of the math node is a powerful tool that allows us to change the shape or interpolation of a gradient.
 The mathematical operation is \\(a^b\\), as is also shown in the tooltip.
 There are two ways to use this:

 1. We let `a` be constant, and plug the range into the `b` socket.
 This gives us an exponential function with base `a`.
-If we choose `a` to be 2, then we would get the function \\(2^x\\).
+If we chose `a` to be 2, for example, then we would get the function \\(2^x\\).
 The exponential function is not so useful when changing the shape, but comes up a lot in mathematical formulas.
 2. In the other case we make `b` constant and plug the range into the `a` socket.
 In this case we are raising the range to the `b`-th power.
 This is something that we will use a lot in the future.
 We will refer to it as the power function from now on.

 The two functions look like this: